Yu-Group/simChef/README.md

 ### Grammar of a `simChef` Simulation Experiment

-In `simChef`, a simulation experiment is broken down into four modular concepts, two of which are optional (but highly recommended):
+The `simChef` API distills a simulation experiment into four modular concepts, two of which are optional (but highly recommended):
 **data-generating processes** (DGPs), **methods**, **evaluation** (optional), and **visualization** (optional).